AbdulazizAlaa/turbo-connections/WORKFLOW.md

 ##Sync form Original Repo

-Now what if we want to sync from the Original ripo and transfer the changes from other members to out local ?
+Now what if we want to sync from the Original ripo and transfer the changes from other members to/from out local ?

+We can press on Publish then Sync on the GitDesktop , if it didn't work

 Apply the following
 open git shell
 ```